Sanish1246/driving-school-booking-system/README.md

 - If the user **submits a file**, the data is loaded from the provided CSV file and used in the system.
 - If the user **skips** this step, the application defaults to using the data stored in the **database**.

+**NOTE: Multiple files can be selected for each category.
+For instance, we are not limited to upload only one single student file.**

 ---

 ### ⚠️ Incorrect File Handling